(Updated) Automatic Windows event auditing configuration availability for unified sensors (V3.x)

 [When this will happen:]

-• General Availability (Worldwide, GCC, GCCH, and DoD): The auditing opt-in feature will be available starting early January 2026, with rollout expected to complete by mid-January 2026.
+• General Availability (Worldwide, GCC, GCCH, and DoD): The auditing opt-in feature will be available starting mid-January 2026 (previously early January), with rollout expected to complete by end of January 2026 (previously mid-January).
 Until then, it will remain disabled in the portal.

-• Related auditing health alerts will also roll out gradually starting early January 2026, completing by mid-January 2026.
+• Related auditing health alerts will also roll out gradually starting mid-January 2026 (previously early January), completing by end of January 2026 (previously mid-January).

 [How this affects your organization:]